aadii37/aadihehe/README.md

-# this is just a stupid practice
+#this is just a stupid practice
+# This was added locally.